Armor

 Minimum Endure Die: d4

-Ballistic Weave: Woven with arcane-infused fibers, Ballistic Weave provides light but effective protection against basic attacks.
+Ballistic Weave: Woven with arcane-infused fibers, Ballistic Weave provides light but adequate protection against basic attacks.
 It is ideal for characters who prioritize mobility with a modest layer of defense.

 Minimum Endure Die: d6